karpikpl/dapr-pubsub-vscode-debug/README.md

 This quickstart includes one publisher:

-- Dotnet client message generator `checkout`
+- Dotnet client message generator `order-checkout`

 And one subscriber: